sayeemabdullah/Redux-React-Cribsheet/README.md

 ```

-But here we can see that we are importing `BUY_APPLE` from a file named `appleTypes`.
+But here we can see that we are importing `BUY_APPLE` from a file named `appleTypes` which is used as an action type.
 Inside the `appleTypes` we will find:

 ``` js